MatthewWu5/m5-news/README.md

 - [ ] 6.Build a running environment on cloud
 - [ ] 7.
 How to use sourcemap in config file
 - [ ] 8.
 How to use ES6 in nodejs server
+- [ ] 9.
+How to hide the warning log in console

+why import in main.js but cannot use it in components